 On January 30, 2004, in response to the reorganization of offices under various councils and ministries at the end of the initial phase of the Taiwan Provincial Government's functional and structural readjustment, COA's Agriculture and Food Division and Central Taiwan Office and Second Office were combined into the Agriculture and Food Agency (AFA).
 The four original North, Central, South and East Food Administration Divisions were made AFA's branch offices to be responsible for the agricultural development of different regions.

 In addition, in line with the passing of the Agricultural Financing Act, the Bureau of Agricultural Financing under the COA was established.
-Currently there are a total of sixty offices under the COA – twenty-three organizational units and thirty-seven affiliated offices under these units.

 An Overview of Agricultural Development in Taiwan